Dracula ESL Lesson Plan [Free PDF]

 For homework, students can be tasked with writing a short gothic story or creating their own vampire character, effectively applying the vocabulary and themes introduced in the lesson.
 Another assignment could involve researching the cultural significance of Bram Stoker’s “Dracula” and presenting their findings to the class.
 Additionally, students may be encouraged to listen to an excerpt from an audiobook version of “Dracula” at home and write a brief summary or reflection on what they heard.
 These tasks reinforce language skills and critical thinking while extending their engagement with the lesson beyond the classroom.

-See also The Sound and the Fury ESL Lesson Plan [Free PDF]
+See also The Secret Garden ESL Lesson Plan [Free PDF]

 Conclusion